LeandroBerlin/StudentsDB/Readme.md

 npm start
 ```

-You can browse the apis at <http://localhost:3000>
+You can browse the project frontend at <http://localhost:3000>

+The apis are available under /api i.e. /api/students